anthonygcarannante/PGA-2021-WebScrape/README.md

 ## Future Updates

 I plan to update this project by potentially loading this into a SQL database as well as look for trends in these statistics among pro golfers on the PGA tour.
+I will also be pulling stats for previous PGA seasons.

 ### Contact Info
 e: anthonygcarannante@gmail.com